 From Shacke's website:

-When you factor in the surprisingly low cost for these quality tags, it's clear that this is a great choice.
+When you factor in the surprisingly low cost of these quality tags, it's clear that this is a great choice.

 Tips to Protect Your Luggage